Gluteus Medius Tear

 The tear or rupture of the gluteus medius muscle is commonly seen in runners and athletes involved in high-impact sports such as soccer or basketball.
 It can occur from sudden bursts of activity and poor flexibility of the gluteus muscle.
 Any traumatic or overuse injury or degenerative changes can also lead to partial or complete tearing of the gluteus muscle.

 When a gluteus medius tear is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a gluteus medius specialist who provides detailed examination and care for patients with gluteus medius tears in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a gluteus medius specialist who provides detailed examination and care for patients with gluteus medius tears in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Gluteus Medius Tears